wpower12/opennars-lab/README.md

 For messing around with the automl idea.

-Run the main in WebCamSensorStreamWithGUI
+Run the main in WebCamLabGUI.